 ― Dubravka Ugrešić, The Ministry of Pain

-An extraordinary writer and thinker, Ugrešić died just last year at the age of 73.
+An extraordinary writer and thinker, Ugrešić died in 2023 at the age of 73.
 It’s her birthday today.

 She lived in a state of permanent exile, and one of her constant themes in all of her work was exile (her most famous book is probably The Museum of Unconditional Surrender, a “novel” about a writer living in exile, about the plight of the exile – never really feeling “at home” anywhere).
-But she had a lot of themes she went back to again and again: retouching ^^, pop culture, language, misogyny, “ethnicity” (quotes necessary), identity.
-Her opinions were often “against the grain”, but that’s a polite way of saying what she did and the price she paid.
-She was run out of Croatia, fleeing in fear for her life: she no longer felt safe there.
+But she had a lot of themes she went back to again and again: retouching ^^, pop culture, language, misogyny, “ethnicity” (quotes necessary, especially in her particular context, Yugoslavia/the Balkans), identity.
+Her opinions were often “against the grain”, a polite way of mentioning the price she paid.
+She was run out of Croatia, fleeing in fear for her life.
 She did not feel safe, even, in returning.
-There was practically a bounty on her head.
-The rage she caused in others … for not “going along with” the ideological groupthink, the nationalistic campaigns post-Yugoslavia-breakup, and the war fervor of the early ’90s.
-She thought a lot of it was based on bullshit and she said so and … vitriol doesn’t even begin to describe the response she got.
+She was turned into a scapegoat, a target placed on her back.
+She caused rage in refusing to “go along with” the ideological groupthink evident in the nationalistic campaigns post-Yugoslavia-breakup, and during the war fervor of the early ’90s, when the former Yugoslavia rose up to declare war on each other.
+Vitriol doesn’t even begin to describe the response she got.

 Museum of Unconditional Surrender is great, although she’s probably most famous for Baba Yaga Laid an Egg.
 In the last couple of years, I have been reading her essay collections, which are essential reading.
 Some titles: Culture of Lies, Europe in Sepia, Thank You for Not Reading, The Age of Skin, The Ministry of Pain, Karaoke Culture.
 Her subject matter is diverse: from Balkan politics to reality TV, from advertisements to ethnic cleansing.
 She also wrote a book about the literary world and its prejudices and blind spots.

 Her biography is confusing but only because the world changed so much.
 She was born in then-Yugoslavia.
 It remained her identity, even after it was dismantled formally (in 2003, I think?)
 But Yugoslavia really broke up following the fall of the USSR, and the rise of Milosevic, and all of the competing nationalistic movements of brand-new countries who had been suppressed for nearly an entire century.
-An orgy of self-mythologizing went on, resurrecting old symbols and myths, expanding them into “destiny”, and I don’t know, I wasn’t there, but it sounds absolutely manic and terrifying the way she writes about it, particularly because she didn’t buy into it.
-There is a feminist critique in all of this, too, since many of these movements looked backwards, to a glorious era in the past – the 1300s, or the 1600s, or whenever the various countries were kingdoms dominating over their neighbors.
-And this, in her view, was macho bullshit on a rampage: Women are never included in such narratives.
-Suddenly, how you “identified” was of paramount importance.
-Differences erased: sameness prized.
-She took a public anti-war stance when all the wars broke out.
-Another no-no.
+An orgy of self-mythologizing went on, resurrecting old symbols and myths, expanding them into “destiny”.
+It sounds manic and terrifying the way she writes about it, particularly because she didn’t buy into it.
+There is a feminist critique here, too, since these movements looked backwards, to a glorious era in the past – the 1300s, or the 1600s, or whenever the various countries were kingdoms dominating their neighbors.
+And this, in her view, was macho bullshit on steroids because women are never included in such narratives.
+We see this playing out with the rise of white Christian nationalism, not just in the States but everywhere.
+Looking backward does not just mean being “great again” – it means suppressing the progress made in intervening years, and progress always means more rights for others.
+In the late 90s, how you “identified” in the former Yugoslavia was of paramount importance.
+Differences were erased: sameness was prized.
+When all the wars broke out, practically simultaneously, Ugrešić took a public anti-war stance.

 Her punishment was swift and severe.
-She pointed out that much of this was an illusion: she was Yugoslavian, not “Croatian” – she had no relationship to “Croatia”, she had no nostalgia for a country that didn’t exist when she was born.
+She pointed out that much of this was an illusion: she was Yugoslavian, not “Croatian” – she had no relationship to “Croatia” as an identity, she had no nostalgia for a country that didn’t exist when she was born.
 She couldn’t just swap identities because she was told to.
-She was Enemy #1, and it was even worse because she was a woman.
-The worst possible shit was said about her.
+Ugrešić became Enemy #1, and – of COURSE – because she was a woman the punishment was drenched in misogyny powered by rape culture.
+We still battle with this.
 The death threats were constant.
-She was shunned from literary magazines and publishing houses.
-Nobody would touch her.
-She literally fled for her life.
+She was shunned from the Balkan literary world.
+No one would publish her anymore.
+Doors slammed shut.
+She was called a witch.
+She fled for her life.

 In an interview shortly before her death, she said: